 Section 1.01 Name

-The name of this organization will be the Ozark Woodturners Club.
-The Ozark Woodturners Club is a chapter of the American Association of Woodturners, Inc., and hereinafter called “AAW”.
+The name of this organization shall be the Ozark Woodturners Club and it is a chapter of the American Association of Woodturners, Inc., and hereafter called “AAW”.
 The Ozark Woodturners Club, hereinafter called “The Club”, was formed on October 25, 1995.
 The Club is identified by the Internal Revenue Service by the assigned EIN number 41-2164301.

 Section 1.02 Office Location

-The principal office of this organization will be variously located at the official location of the current President of the Board of Directors.
+The principal office of this organization will be located with the official location of the current President of the Board of Directors.
 The registered office may, but need not be, changed from time to time by the Board of Directors.
-The Board of Directors will consist of a President, Vice President, Secretary, Treasurer and Librarian who are elected annually.
+The Board of Directors will consist of a President, Vice President, Secretary, Treasurer and Librarian whom are elected annually.

 ARTICLE II – PURPOSE AND ACTIVITIES

 Section 2.01 Purpose